kartgoel/HydraDocumentation/docs/hydraFeeder.rst

 ==============

 This file formats existing images and directories to desired properties by connecting to the server and using a parser.
-The resized files are stored for hydra_predict to reference and the original files are deleted.
+The resized files are stored for hydra_predict to reference, and the original files are deleted.

 find_files
 ------------